Fuel supply outages (NZ)

-Development of an online tool for rapid economic evaluation of road closure scenarios
+Online tool for rapid economic evaluation of road closure scenarios

-Impact on Central Government Productivity (NZ)
+Impact on central government productivity (NZ)

 Wellington Resilience Programme Business Case (PBC)

-MERIT, together with the Riskscape damage and loss modelling tool, was used to evaluate the wider economic benefits different infrastructure investment options would have.
+The MERIT tool, together with the Riskscape damage and loss modelling tool, was used to evaluate the wider economic benefits different infrastructure investment options would have.

 Water services outage, Auckland, NZ